Sacraments - God's Grace

 The sacramental life of the individual and for the community begins with Baptism.
 All other sacraments flow from this great beginning.
 All candidates for baptism need a sponsor who is a confirmed, practicing Catholic to accompany them on their journey of faith.
 For more information or to schedule a conversation please contact Fr.
 Joe O’Brien.
 If you were baptized at Holy Spirit and need a copy of your baptismal certificate, please click here.

-Eucharist is our Communion with God and with God’s People.
+The Eucharist is our Communion with God and with God’s People.
 When Jesus gives his body and blood he is giving his life and his spirit.
-When we receive communion we are allowing Jesus to enter our lives in a real way.
 When Jesus shared his body and blood with the disciples on the night before he died, he was continuing his care, love and support with the people who were about to continue his mission of love to the world.
 He knew that they would need this support and nourishment because so much persecution and discouragement would be driving them apart.
 He gave them Eucharist so that they would always have him near.
 Like a mother that nurtures the baby in her womb with her own body and blood, God nurtures and nourishes the church community, with Eucharist.

 Children wishing to receive this sacraments participate in a process of preparation with their parents.
 This includes regular Mass participation with their families, plus specialized gatherings to understand better these two sacraments that draw Catholics into deeper communion and healing with God, with the community, and with the world.
 Attendance at monthly LIFT sessions is required.
 For more information, please contact Marie Frost.

-Reconciliation is the Confession of our sins and the reception of Penance, that we might improve our lives and our world.
+Reconciliation is a Sacrament of Healing that includes the Confession of our sins and the reception of Penance, that we might improve our lives and our world.

-Children wishing to receive these sacraments participate in a process of preparation with their parents.
-This includes regular Mass participation with their families, plus specialized gatherings to understand better these two sacraments that draw Catholics into deeper communion and healing with God, with the community, and with the world.
-Attendance at monthly LIFT sessions is required.
+Children wishing to celebrate the sacraments participate in a process of preparation with their parents.
+This includes regular Mass participation with their families, plus specialized gatherings to understand better how the sacraments draw us as Catholic Christians into deeper communion and healing with God, with the community, and with the world.
+Attendance at monthly LIFT sessions is required at least one year prior to preparation.
 For more information, please contact Marie Frost.

-Preparation for the sacrament of Confirmation is a two-year process for high school students who will be at least 15 years of age or in 10th grade at the time of Confirmation.
-Participation in parish faith formation is a part of the preparation process and attendance at monthly LIFT sessions is required.
+Preparation to celebrate the sacrament of Confirmation is a two-year process for high school students who will be at least 15 years of age or in 10th grade at the time of Confirmation.
+Participation in parish faith formation is a part of the preparation process and attendance at monthly LIFT sessions is required at least one year prior to preparation.
 Please contact Marie Frost to begin the conversation about Confirmation preparation.
 To review some of the frequently asked questions about our Diocesan Confirmation guidelines read this resource.
 If you would like to enroll your teen (or yourself) in preparation to receive the Sacrament, please contact Marie Frost.

 A great source of blessing to the life of the Church comes from those individuals who are considering a special vocation to religious life or to orders as an ordained minister (priest or deacon).
-Our Diocesan Office of Vocations will be happy to work with anyone interested.
+Our Diocesan Office of Vocations will be happy to work with anyone interested in exploring Holy Orders or Religious Life.

 Anointing of the Sick